benhutchinson/Instagram/README.md

 - Refactor CSS Into Multiple Files
 - TDD could have been followed more closely during the development process
 - More validations & associated unit tests : e.g. a photo must be attached to a post
-- Deeper look at ImageMagick compression, crop settings
+- Deeper look at ImageMagick compression, crop settings, image file-type validations
+- Testing the comments functionality